 CleanSmart Resource Library

 CleanSmart publishes educational guides explaining how germs spread and how modern disinfection technologies help reduce contamination.
 Bacteria and viruses move easily between people, surfaces, and objects in everyday environments such as homes, workplaces, and healthcare facilities.
 The CleanSmart Resource Library organizes these articles into focused educational series.
-Each series examines a specific environment where contamination occurs and explains the science behind hygiene, surface sanitation, and infection prevention.
+Each series examines a specific environment where contamination occurs and explains the science behind hygiene, surface sanitation, and infection prevention, including the role of hypochlorous acid, a disinfectant used to reduce bacteria and viruses on surfaces in both household and professional environments.

 Browse the series below to explore the full collection of CleanSmart educational guides.